dotnet/docfx/Documentation/tutorial/walkthrough_overview.md

 Walkthrough Overview
 ===================================

 By completing these walkthroughs, you'll create a static website, containing both **Conceptual Documentation** which comes from `.md` files and **API Documentation** which comes from .NET source code.
-You'll also be able to customize your website with your own styles and even template!
+You'll also be able to customize your website with your own styles and templates!

 List of Articles
 ---------